PWNFinance/gm_ethnaples/events/day1-music-area/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   - You can expect music area presentation with brief presentation of the host - Onlymusix with Antonino Abbate, (CEO of Onlytech Industries).
 At 6 PM Aperitivo and Opening Party.
-Dj set by Psychederica.
-Funky / Hip-Ho
+Dj set by Psychederica (Funky / Hip-Hop / Electronic).

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28